(Easier to read PDF version here)

 I am not here to argue that the old way is The Way because it was the old way.
 I understand how the American church and worship styles changed in the major Awakenings.
 I may personally prefer liturgy, solemnity old hymns and order but that is just personal.
 My argument against the megachurch movement is not based upon the style of worship I prefer.

-Summary (very short version): The big brain (Peter Drucker) behind the megachurch movement was a man that grew up in Austria exposed to thinkers and philosophers of or influenced by a the branch of philosophy that gave the world nihilism, fascism, communism, nihilism, and socialism.
+Summary (very short version): The big brain (Peter Drucker) behind the megachurch movement was a man that grew up in Austria exposed to thinkers and philosophers of or influenced by a branch of philosophy that gave the world nihilism, fascism, communism, nihilism, and socialism.
 In his own writing, he expressed his belief that mankind needed a new way, that both communism and capitalism were insufficient.
-His concept to achieve this was communities of communities, lead by a leader and who lead leaders, all following a plan.
+His concept to achieve this was communities of communities, led by a leader and who lead leaders, all following a plan.
 He believed the community was more important than the individual.
 He believed essentially that fascism went wrong when it failed to account for the spiritual.

 After attempting to implement his plan in American industry through ‘plant communities’ he focused his efforts on the churches.
 Drucker was key in the formation and growth of the dominant organization that helps megachurches grow and provides templates and plans to megachurch pastors.